base-apps/angular-dynamic-routing/README.md

 ## Usage

-First include the `dynamicRouting` module, and optionally the `dynamicRouting.animations` module, in your angular app.
+Include the dynamic routing module and source code:
+- `dynamicRouting` - node_modules/angular-dynamic-routing/dynamicRouting.js
+- `dynamicRouting.animations` - node_modules/angular-dynamic-routing/dynamicRouting.animations.js

 The `dynamicRouting` module can configure states in one of two ways: